-Why is my Car Jerking - All Possible Reasons
+Why is My Car Jerking? - All Possible Reasons

 Getting to the problem at the first symptoms can avoid more serious break-downs.
-In oneHOWTO we'd like to give you some advice so you know all the possible reasons and answer your question: why is my car jerking?
+In oneHOWTO we'd like to give you some advice so you know all the possible reasons and answer the question: why is my car jerking?

-Car jerking caused by a blocked catalyst
+Car jerking caused by a blocked catalytic converter

 - The 'Check engine' light will turn on

 - The car's fuel efficiency will have dropped

 A blocked catalytic converter is one of the most common reasons why a car jerks while accelerating.
 This is because the gas emissions caused by newly combusted fuel get backed up.
 When you put your foot down on the accelerator pedal, you are adding more fuel to the system and putting more pressure on the converter.
 The car will likely delay its response and then be followed by a sudden jerk or lunge forward.

 One of the most common reasons for a clogged catalytic converter is actually due to problems elsewhere in the car.
 Fuel, oil or other fluid might be leaking into the device from another part of the engine.
 Leaded gas is also a common culprit, although this is fortunately becoming less available.
 A leaky exhaust valve might also lead to the introduction of unburned gas into the catalytic converter.
 The result is overheating which can also cause the car to jerk while accelerating.

 Unfortunately, replacing a catalytic converter can often be an expensive task.
 It is important you know that a clogged converter is the actual problem as replacing it can cost a lot of money and effort.
 You can check out our article on the symptoms of a blocked catalytic converter to help you know, but we recommend consulting a trusted mechanic to be on the safe side.